Everything you need to know...

 I teach screenwriting, directing and researching exhibition and distribution

 You will work on real projects, making documentaries, training films and online content for local and national companies.
 Recently our students have produced work for the NHS, Sheffield City Council and the Royal Society for the Blind.
-You can also have your work shown on Sheffield Live, a TV station which broadcasts to the region on Freeview and all digital packages.

 On each year of the course you take a field trip at no additional cost.
 In recent years these have included filmmaking in locations such as Liverpool and the Peak District, and trips to film festivals including Glasgow, London and Aesthetica in York.
 UK field trips that are a required part of the course will be included in your course fees, though additional costs will be required to attend further UK and overseas field trips that are not compulsory, such as the Berlin Film Festival.